petabridge/NBench/README.md

 The test is executed on the complete name of the benchmark `Namespace.Class+MethodName`
 * **exclude=name test pattern** - a "`,`"(comma) separted list of wildcard pattern to be mached and excluded in the tests.
 Default value is `` (none)
 The test is executed on the complete name of the benchmark `Namespace.Class+MethodName`
+* **concurrent=true|false** - disables thread priority and processor affinity operations for all benchmarks.
+Used only when running multi-threaded benchmarks.
+Set to `false` (single-threaded) by default.

 Supported wildcard patterns are `*` any string and `?` any char.
 In order to include a class with all its tests in the benchmark you need to specify a pattern finishing in `*`.
 E.g. `include=*.MyBenchmarkClass.*`.